oredaze/dotfiles/README.md

 ## Install:
 **I have attempted to make this setup usable out of the box as much as possible**
-**provided you install all the neccessary software listed below**
+**provided you install all the neccessary software listed below and follow instructions**
 **For best experience you must use my insanely awesome font :)**

-The easiest way to use this repo is to make a new user (with zsh as your shell) log in with it, and clone everything:
+The easiest way to use this repo is to make a new user (with zsh as your shell) log in with it,
+press q to skip .zshrc file setup and clone everything:
 ```shell
 git clone https://github.com/oredaze/dotfiles.git
 ```
+cd into the cloned dir
 ```shell
 cd dotfiles
 ```
-Then make the neccessary files executable & move everything to your home dir:
+Then make the neccessary files executable & move everything to your home dir with:
 ```shell
 sh setup.sh
 ```
-Log out and in again, then set your wallpaper.
+Log out and in again, then type startx.
 You will most likely have a fully functional setup like mine then.

 ## Primary software and dependencies: